 - The officer is going to have to show that he had a reasonable suspicion that you were driving while intoxicated to justify pulling you out of the car.

 - The officer must demonstrate they performed field sobriety tests correctly.

 - They must demonstrate they had probable cause to arrest you for DUI.

-- The officer and prosecutor must show everything about the breath test was done properly.
+- The officer and the prosecutor must show everything about the breath test was done properly.
 Any mistake can result in the breath test not being admissible.

-We know the police officer got you to take the breath test by telling that if you failed you would only lose your license for 90 days, but if you refused, you will lose it for a full year.
+We know the police officer got you to take the breath test by telling you that if you failed you would only lose your license for 90 days, but if you refused, you will lose it for a full year.